Opendigitalradio/dab-scripts/install/README.md

    ```
 1. Clone this repository:
    ```
-   # Clone the stable version of dab-scripts
    git clone https://github.com/opendigitalradio/dab-scripts.git

-   # Or clone the development version of dab-scripts
-   git clone --branch next https://github.com/opendigitalradio/dab-scripts.git
    ```
 1. Install the ODR-mmbTools suite and the sample configuration folder
    ```